-The Department will give conditional approval to retro reflective pavement markers evaluated by the National Transportation Product Evaluation Program (NTPEP), the Georgia Department of Transportation, or other Department-approved test facilities and place them on QPL 76.
+The Department will give conditional and final approval to retro reflective pavement markers evaluated by the National Transportation Product Evaluation Program (NTPEP), the Georgia Department of Transportation, or other Department-approved test facilities and place them on QPL 76.

-All white and yellow retro reflective pavement markers must meet the requirements of this Specification and the following field performance requirement.
+All white and yellow retro reflective pavement markers must meet the requirements of this Specification and the following NTPEP field performance requirement.

 - a.
 Conditional QPL Placement: The Department may add markers on a conditional basis to QPL 76.
-These markers must maintain an average coefficient of luminous intensity for 12 months of not less than 25% of the values shown in Table 1 of ASTM D 4280. - b.
-Final Acceptance or Rejection: The Department will accept or reject markers based on the marker maintaining an average coefficient of luminous intensity of 0.2 cd/fc for 24 months.
+These markers must maintain an average coefficient of luminous intensity for 12 months during the NTPEP evaluation of not less than 25% of the values shown in Table 1 of ASTM D 4280. - b.
+Final QPL Approval or Rejection: The Department will approve or reject markers based on the marker maintaining an average coefficient of luminous intensity of 0.2 cd/fc for 24 months during the NTPEP evaluation.